apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 // checkpoints have to complete within one minute, or are discarded env.getCheckpointConfig().setCheckpointTimeout(60000);

+// only two consecutive checkpoint failures are tolerated env.getCheckpointConfig().setTolerableCheckpointFailureNumber(2);

 // allow only one checkpoint to be in progress at the same time env.getCheckpointConfig().setMaxConcurrentCheckpoints(1);

 // enable externalized checkpoints which are retained
 // after job cancellation
 env.getCheckpointConfig().enableExternalizedCheckpoints(
     ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION);